Blasting It out of Their Hands

 - Lampshaded in Psych when a machete-wielding man drops his weapon and shouts "In the hand?" in disbelief after being shot.

 - Moonlight Mask, along with The Lone Ranger, is one of the trope makers.

 - Used in practically every episode of Sledge Hammer!! by police and criminals alike.
 In fact, the only time Sledge actually shoots a person is unintentionally when he fires at the target on his closet door when there is, unbeknownst to him, a would-be assassin hiding inside.

 - Done again on MythBusters in Episode 135: "Unarmed and Unharmed" where the more traditional method of shooting the body of the weapon is explored.
-The myth is partially busted in that their tests showed that in the "draw", and "hostage" positions, the gun could be shot out of the dummy's hands but in the "draw" and "shootout" positions, the dummy holding the gun and the two bystanders dummies behind him were sprayed with shrapnel that knocked holes in the plywood.
-When tests were performed involving a gun with handles at the wrong angles and with the trigger remotely fired, Adam held onto the gun in all three cases and Jamie dropped it in two, showing that the disarming might not be consistent either.
+The myth is partially busted in that their tests showed that in the "draw", and "hostage" positions, the gun could be shot out of the dummy's hands but not in the "shootout" position (as the gun was built to take force in exactly that direction).
+Furthermore, in the "draw" and "shootout" positions, the dummy holding the gun and the two bystanders dummies behind him were sprayed with shrapnel that knocked holes in the plywood, and even the "hostage" position showed a lot of shrapnel that (through luck more than anything) did not hit the dummies.
+When tests were performed involving a gun with handles at the wrong angles and with the trigger remotely fired, Adam held onto the gun in all three cases and Jamie dropped it in two (again, "draw" and "hostage"), showing that the disarming might not be consistent either.

 - Burn Notice

 - Subverted in Castle: "Hell of a shot, Castle."
 "I was aiming for his head."
 Which is even funnier when you realize that this is a direct Shout-Out to another show Fillion worked on.]]